sybrew/the-seo-framework/readme.txt

 		* The SEO Bar is a little less daunting--by 13.63% in width to be exact.
 		* The SEO Bar no longer performs intricate and slow requests to verify if we're on a term page on Custom Post Types list tables.
 		* The SEO Bar is now capable of articulating post type names, instead of only term names.
+		* The SEO Bar now suggests what you need to do with titles and descriptions that are deemed to short or long, instead of stating binary information.
+		* On Firefox, list table overflow is now less prone to happen.
+We've removed compatibility fixes, and introduced a flexible system via CSS.
+			* The overflowing is caused by a bug in Internet Explorer 6, which Firefox happily integrated, affecting roughly 30% of their users.
+			* In short, [Gecko ignores word-wrap values in tables](https://bugzilla.mozilla.org/show_bug.cgi?id=587438), and for [13 years running](https://bugzilla.mozilla.org/show_bug.cgi?id=307866), Firefox ignores overflow-preventing width values.
+Both these bugs combined cause mayhem.
 		* In the robots settings meta box, we've added a descriptive warning for the sitewide `nofollow` and `noarchive` settings.
 		* In the homepage settings meta box, and on the post-edit metabox for the homepage, we've added a descriptive warning for the `nofollow` and `noarchive` settings.
 		* The primary term selector tooltip now states the human readible and translatable (archive type) name, instead of the static code name.